KCollins/xr-notes/documentation/blender_pointcloud_colors.md

 # Visualizing Colored Point Clouds in Blender (4.x) and glTF 2.0 Export

-These instructions show how to display per-point colors from a `.ply` **Point Cloud object** in Blender.
+These instructions show how to import, display and export per-point colors from a `.ply` **Point Cloud object** in Blender to glTF format for use in AR/VR applications.

 ---

-## 0. Import, Scale, and Center the Point Cloud
+## Preparation: Import, Scale, and Center the Point Cloud

-1. In a new Blender scene, set `Properties → Scene → Units` to `Metric` with `Unit Scale = 1.0` so measurements are in meters.
+1. In a new or current Blender scene, set on the right-hand side menu `Properties → Scene → Units` to `Metric` with `Unit Scale = 1.0` so measurements are in meters.

 ![The right-hand Properties panel in Blender.
 You can set the units here.](image-3.png)